 Monika received her PhD in English Linguistics from the University of Duesseldorf, Germany, in 2000, for a PhD thesis on first language attrition among German-Jewish refugees in the UK and the US.
 Her thesis was published with John Benjamins Publishing Co. in 2002 under the title First Language Attrition, Use and Maintenance: The case of German Jews in Anglophone countries.

-She subsequently held positions as lecturer at the Vrije Universiteit Amsterdam (2000-2007) and as Senior Lecturer (2007-2010) and Professor of English Language (2010-present) at the University of Groningen.
-Her employment in Groningen will continue on a part-time basis alongside her position in Essex until the end of her research projects in 2015.
+She subsequently held positions as lecturer at the Vrije Universiteit Amsterdam, Professor of English Language at the University of Groningen and Professor of Linguistics at the University of Essex.

 Her research interests focus on bilingual development and, in particular, on change, deterioration and stability in the native language of migrants who become dominant in the language of the environment (this process is called first language attrition, see also languageattrition.org).
 Her recent work focusses on the impact of personal factors such as the age at migration and working memory capacities on these processes.
 Together with Barbara Kopke of the University of Toulouse she has organised a series of conferences and conference panels and edited a number of books and special issues of journals on this topic.

 Monika has been the PI on a number of projects funded by the German Science Foundation (DFG) and the Dutch Organisation for Research (NWO).
-At present, she is supervising two NWO projects: one on the age effect in bilingual development, and one on international adoption and language development.
+She is currently a Co-I on a research project on Vulnerable Native Grammars (PI Prof. Laura Domínguez, University of Southampton).